akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 * To define each eCommerce website (this means that attributes can have different content related to each eCommerce website).
 Please read “Manage multiple eCommerce website” below for more information.

+**What do you need to implement?**

-You need to develop a specific configuration in your connector to specify which channel you will take into account when retrieving data from Akeneo PIM.
+You could develop a specific configuration in your connector to specify which channel you will take into account when retrieving data from Akeneo PIM.

-Don't forget that you can have scopable attributes on PIM products, assets and reference entities.
+Don't forget that you can have scopable attributes on PIM products, assets and reference entities data.

 ### What about attribute groups feature?